+1. Program:

-- 1. Program: - a.
+- a.
 To maintain accreditation as an educational program preparing physical therapists who embody the mission statement - b.
 To promote diversity in the physical therapy profession by increasing the number of physical therapists from underrepresented populations - c.
-To foster a community of scholar-practitioners between and among the academic faculty, clinical faculty, and students who serve the community - 2.
-Faculty: - a.
+To foster a community of scholar-practitioners between and among the academic faculty, clinical faculty, and students who serve the community

+2. Faculty:

+- a.
 To engage in a continual process of improvement in teaching - b.
 To exercise professional and social responsibility by participating in institutional, professional, and community service - c.
+To engage in scholarly endeavors that contribute to the body of knowledge of the profession

+3. Students

-To engage in scholarly endeavors that contribute to the body of knowledge of the profession - 3.
-Students: At the end of the Physical Therapy program, graduates will be able to: - a. pass the National Physical Therapy Examination - b. use the principles of evidence-based practice - c. communicate and collaborate effectively and confidently in the health care community - d. provide therapy to a diverse population with respect for patient differences - e. practice in a safe, legal, and ethical manner - f. practice autonomously within the scope of practice - g. demonstrate competence as a generalist entry-level physical therapist - h. make decisions related to patient care using reflective critical thinking - i. serve as compassionate practitioners and patient advocates - j. display leadership and professionalism - k. engage in lifelong learning - I. provide community service
+- a. pass the National Physical Therapy Examination - b. use the principles of evidence-based practice - c. communicate and collaborate effectively and confidently in the health care community

+- d. provide therapy to a diverse population with respect for patient differences - e. practice in a safe, legal, and ethical manner - f. practice autonomously within the scope of practice - g. demonstrate competence as a generalist entry-level physical therapist - h. make decisions related to patient care using reflective critical thinking - i. serve as compassionate practitioners and patient advocates - j. display leadership and professionalism - k. engage in lifelong learning - 1. provide community service